Laboratory-Imaging/JOBS-examples/NIS_v7.01/61-Python_in_JOBs/README.md

 If a macro function requires main-thread execution and this option is not enabled, the script may fail or behave unpredictably.

 #### When Disabled
-* The script runs in a side thread.
+* The script runs in the JOBS thread.
 * Recommended for:
   * Long-running calculations
   * Image processing